wix-incubator/react-sequence-animator/README.md

 # react-sequence-animator
 This is a supper simple React library that lets us create animations in an easy and straight forward manner.

-I wrote this library in order to have animations that can be controlled very easily.
+The idea behind this library was to create animations that can be controlled very easily.

 For example, a loader that has smooth transitions to a *success* and *fail* mode:

 ![Advanced Sequence Animation](./AdvancedSequenceAnimator.gif?raw=true "Advanced Sequence Animation")

 ## How to Install
 ```sh